mitodl/ocw-course-hugo-starter/README.md

 ## Adding content

 Course level metadata for your course should be placed in the JSON format under the `data/courses` folder with a filename matching the course's ID.
 For example: `data/courses/18-01-single-variable-calculus-fall-2006.json`.
+Detailed info on course-level metadata can be found in the [`ocw-course-hugo-theme`](https://github.com/mitodl/ocw-course-hugo-theme) readme.

 ### Course home page